STORE PHONE HERE

 10. My alternator is rated for more than 100 amps.
 Does my alternator wire need to be larger than 8 awg?
 Do the two large fuses need to be larger than 100 amps?

 Alternators will usually produce a lot more power at cruising speed than at idle and manufacturers sometimes recommend an alternator that will produce at least 100 amps at IDLE to make sure you don't discharge the battery by idling for long periods of time.The alternator wire and buss bar style fuses that we provide in our kits are sized to carry 100 amps max.
-Most cars need less than 75 amps at full load including cooling fan, A/C on high, headlights, etc. So unless you have unusually high powered accessories the alternator wire and fuses we provide should be adequate.
+Most cars need less than 75 amps at full load including cooling fan, A/C on high, headlights, etc. So unless you have unusually high powered accessories, the alternator wire and fuses we provide should be adequate.
+That being said, using larger wire will not hurt anything, i.e. bigger is always better when it comes to wire size.

 Copyright © 2024 Coach Controls.
 Powered by Zen Cart